 6.6.3 Services of the Deanship of Academic Development

 The deanship provides a number of services to the university community as a means to achieve its objectives.
-Two of these services are provided directly through the office of the dean, and they are described below.
+The services provided directly through the office of the dean are described below.